RemyK888/discord-together/README.md

 **This package is under MIT license.**

-*Note: This package is not affiliated with Discord or YouTube.*
+*Note: This package is not affiliated with Discord Inc. or YouTube Inc.*

 If you have any problems, you can contact: `RemyK#3876`.
 **Discord server:** [Server Link](https://discord.gg/GK8jFXkybz)